 It is really easy for both your little one to get distracted when you’re out exploring a new environment.
 Your child can’t hold it as long as you can and they may be so engaged in your adventure that they have an accident.
 To avoid this set the timer on your phone for every hour.
 This will make sure you both remember take a bathroom break.

-Continue Your Rewards System When Potty Training While Traveling
+Continue Your Rewards System When Potty Training on the Go

 If you reward your child in anyway for using the potty at home be sure to continue that while traveling.
 You want them to know it’s good to use the potty outside of their home.